 Ways That Men And Women Drivers Can Stay Safe

 Driving is an activity that requires the full attention of the driver and sound decision-making.
 There is no room for reckless driving habits like the ones mentioned above.

 Men drive recklessly, which can result in serious injuries or death.
-You can actively make some decisions to ensure your drive more safely on the road.
+You can actively make some decisions to ensure your drive more safely.

-We can prevent more accidents by taking more precautions and becoming more aware of the factors contributing to these incidents.
+We can prevent more car accidents by taking safety precautions and becoming more aware of the factors contributing to these incidents.

 Planning Ahead Of Drinking Alcohol

-When you go out, or before you choose to drink alcohol somewhere, you should consider how you get home afterward.
-It is important to remember to have a designated driver or plans to order a ride back home.
+When you go out, or before you drink alcohol somewhere, you should consider how you get home afterward.
+Remembering to have a designated driver or plans to order a ride back home is essential.